ch4dth0nd3rk0k/ch4dth0nd3rk0k.github.io/_posts/2025-01-11-dating-wars-challenger.md

 Now to clarify, when I say *"you don't know your place"*, my point isn't to be *combative* or derogatory, though I can appreciate how it could come off that way.
 What I mean is that this person is supposedly *"seeking genuine connection"* (**literally** her words from the essays) but has this strange *antagonistic* and *hostile* demeanor and attitude towards her past relationships and dating in general.
 As if she is under some **delusion** that people are going to be *"interested"* in spending their time fighting with some unhinged individual ... that is extremely immature and possibly one of the worst red flags I have ever seen or can even conceive of.

 Also keep in mind this individual **messaged me**.
 I did not reach out to contact them, they wanted something **from me**.
 Then they proceed to talk all about how they are *"mouthy"* and *"intimidating"* (though short).
 You are in a position where you want something from me, and you proceed to literally make yourself look like the most abysmal, annoying, draining, miserable, headache of a person.
-This is like the equivalent of some customer walking into a store and believing that, even though they have bought nothing, that they are entitled to speak and act however they want.
+This is like the equivalent of some customer walking into a store and believing that, even though they have bought nothing, they are entitled to speak and act however they want.
 Let's make this clear:

     When you submit a contact form to me, you are in my territory in my house.
 You obey my rules or you will be removed.